ocha221/mojinet/README.md

 ### ETL Character Database

-Tooling & a deep learning model for Japanese character recognition using the [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) architecture.
+Tooling for the etl character database & a deep learning model for Japanese character recognition using the [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) architecture.
 Built through transfer learning on the [ETL文字データベース](http://etlcdb.db.aist.go.jp/?lang=ja).
 ## 概要 Overview

 The project is meant to streamline the process of working with the ETL Character Database, offering high-performance preprocessing tools and dataset preparation utilities for Japanese character recognition models.
 Near every task is parallelised with the MapReduce paradigm in mind.